-The P5CC021V0B supports all minor configuration options presented in subsection 2.2.5.
-The major difference between the configurations is as follows:
+The P5CC144V0B supports all minor configuration options presented in subsection 2.2.4.
+The major differences between the configurations are as follows:

 - The contact-less interface is disabled, which means that no communication via the interface is possible.
 However, it is possible that the TOE gets powered in an appropriate electrical field.
 Furthermore CVEC calls are suppressed by the TOE, which means that the MIFARE Operating System cannot be executed.
-This applies to the functionality of the MIFARE Operating System, the separation features provided by the MMU remain effective. - The available EEPROM memory space for the Smartcard Embedded Software is reduced to 20 kBytes - minus the reserved areas Security Row (128 Bytes) and configuration data (128 Bytes).
+This applies to the functionality of the MIFARE Operating System, the separation features provided by the MMU remain effective. - All three I/O pads can be used for contact communication.

-Note that the minor configuration options with regard to the MIFARE Emulation and the further MIFARE and contact-less related options (refer to section 2.2.5) do not have any effect in this configuration, since the contact-less interface and the MIFARE Operating System are disabled in the P5CC021V0B.
+Note that the minor configuration options with regard to the MIFARE Emulation and the further MIFARE and contact-less related options (refer to section 2.2.4) do not have any effect in this configuration, since the contact-less interface and the MIFARE Operating System are disabled in the P5CC144V0B.

-2.2.5 Common minor configuration options
+2.2.4 Common minor configuration options